fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-angular.md

 });
 ```

-This completes the setup and you are now ready to begin using the FusionCharts AngularJs plugin.
+The above steps complete the setup, and you are now ready to use the FusionCharts AngularJs plugin.

 ## Licensing

 Angular-FusionCharts is open-source and distributed under the terms of the MIT/X11 License.
 You will still need to download and include FusionCharts in your page.
 This project provides no direct functionality.
 You can **[download an evaluation](https://www.fusioncharts.com/download/)**.
-You will still need to purchase a FusionCharts license to use in a commercial environment (FusionCharts is **[free for non-commercial and personal use](https://www.fusioncharts.com/download/free/)**) .
+You will still need to purchase a FusionCharts license to use in a commercial environment (FusionCharts is **[free for non-commercial and personal use](https://www.fusioncharts.com/download/free/)**).